 Caryl Woulfe, Assistant to the Director

 Welcome to the GTU library!
 The library houses the most extensive collection of theological materials in the western states.
-The nine schools of the Graduate Theological Union organized the library in 1969, when they began to pool their library resources in order to create a common research library.
-The library building was designed by Louis Kahn, the architect of “light.”
+In 1969, the nine schools of the Graduate Theological Union organized the library, when they began to pool their library resources in order to create a common research library.
+The library building was designed by Louis Kahn, the "architect of light.”
 Click here to discover more about the history of the library.

 The library director’s office is responsible for all of the operations of the library, including its public and technical services.
 In order to ensure that these services meet the changing needs of users, the library welcomes ideas and suggestions of students, faculty, alumni, member school staff, and community patrons.
 The library staff is pleased to serve the GTU community and will do everything in their power to assist users in their study and research.
 Please let us know how we are doing.

 The library director’s office is also responsible for all library events and programs, several of which are open to the public.
 The library hosts an annual book sale, an annual “Reading of the Sacred Texts” lecture and reception, art exhibitions, and other special programs and events.